meatball133/crystal/concept-wip/numbers/about.md

 # => Int32
 ```

-Float represents numbers with a decimal point, floats can be both negative and positive.
+Float represents numbers with a decimal point, Floats can be both negative and positive.

 ```crystal
 10.5.class